k4tsuya/food-vendor-allergen-manager/README.md

 The same pattern (a dedicated reference table + many‑to‑many relationship) is reused for **meat types** — an optional feature for tracking which meats (pork, beef, chicken, turkey, horse, fish, lamb) are present in an item.
 See **Feature Flags** below.

+Items also have an optional **category** (e.g. "Snacks", "Sauces", "Drinks").
+Unlike allergens and meat types, category is deliberately **free text** rather than a fixed reference list — different vendor types (snackbar, bakery, drinks stand) need wildly different categories, so a hardcoded list wouldn't generalize well.
+One item belongs to exactly one category.

 ---

 ## 🧱 Tech Stack